MrPlusGH/NPlusMiner/README.md

    Earnings Tracking

-      Displays BTC/H and BTC/D as well a estimation of when the pool payment threshold will be reached.
+      Graphical displays BTC/H and BTC/D as well a estimation of when the pool payment threshold will be reached.
       Supported pools:
             ahashpool
             zergpool